FusionRelight: Relighting Portraits in Real Time via Hybrid Domain Knowledge Fusion: Experiments and Results

 Distillation relies on an explicit, domain-routed batch composition mapping inputs to specific teachers: $75\%$ of each batch ($60\%$ curated images, $15\%$ HD-VILA frames) is supervised by $\mathcal{P}_{real}$; $10\%$ (OLAT data) is supervised by $\mathcal{P}_{refl}$; and the remaining $15\%$ (a residual pool isolating complex-identity subjects) is supervised by $\mathcal{P}_{phys}$.

-During the asymmetric augmentation phase, the student's inputs are degraded with $p = 0.5$ probability.
-The overall distillation objective comprises the same supervised losses as in $\mathcal{P}_{phys}$, augmented with a differentiable color histogram loss~\cite{risser2017histogram, afifi2021histogan} to align global color and illumination distributions against severe photometric degradations.
-Finally, a temporal residual module~\cite{yeh2022lumos} is trained on randomly selected adjacent video frames for 50k iterations to enforce temporal coherence.
+During asymmetric augmentation, student inputs are degraded with probability $p=0.5$.
+The distillation objective uses the supervised losses of $\mathcal{P}_{phys}$ plus a differentiable color-histogram loss~\cite{risser2017histogram,afifi2021histogan} for global color and illumination distributions.
+A temporal residual module~\cite{yeh2022lumos} is then trained on randomly selected adjacent video frames for 50k iterations.